mysticetus-inc/dotcom/site/content/industry/academia/_index.md

 {{< components/feature-highlight
 	title="Pre-Define Your Data Collection Model"
-	subTitle="Data collection is enforced to be consistent across all contributors." text="Mysticetus template system allows predefinition of how targeted data is collected.
-Data is backed up to the cloud.
-Map animal locations quickly and easily for immediate visualization.
+	subTitle="Data collection consistency is enforced across all contributors." text="Mysticetus template system gives you the tools to customize and enforce consistent data collection.
+Data is automatically backed up to the cloud.
+Animal locations are mapped quickly and easily for immediate visualization and verification.
 Sighting data is viewable across all project computers." image="mysticetus-reporting.png"
 >}}

 {{< components/feature-highlight
-	title="Data Quality Checked as its Collected"
-	subTitle="Fix Errors Right Away, take back those nights lost to data correction alone." text="Data errors are immediately obvious in the map display.
+	title="Data Quality Checked as it is Collected" subTitle="Fix Errors Right Away, take back those nights lost to QA/QC." text="Data errors are immediately obvious on the real-time map display.
 Entry classification is consistent.
 Calculations are automated for you.
-Automatically and correctly capture data from field equipment such as theodolites and your gps." image="mysticetus-data-collection.png"
+Automatically and correctly capture data from field equipment such as theodolites, AIS and your gps." image="mysticetus-data-collection.png"
 	imagePosition="right"
 >}}

 {{< components/feature-highlight
-	title="Automated Analaysis and GIS Quality Mapping"
-	subTitle="Custom, Automated Analysis Capability with Professional Mapping of results" text="Aggregate data across days, weeks, months, etc. into a single, integrated report including your pictures and sighting notes.
+	title="Automated Analaysis and Publication-Ready GIS Quality Mapping" subTitle="Custom, Automated Analysis with Professional Mapping of Results" text="Aggregate data across days, weeks, months, etc. into a single, integrated report including your maps and sighting notes.
 Reports are customized by you to meet your requirements.
 Results exported at a click of the mouse." image="mysticetus-reporting.png"
 >}}